 - Former internship managers.
 They can also be a good source of referrals and give you some second job ideas.

-- Family, friends, neighbors.
+- Family, friends, and neighbors.
 Ask them if their company (or the company they work for) needs help.
-Such technique is particularly good for small organizations that hire staff with recommendations.
+Such a technique is particularly good for small organizations that hire staff with recommendations.

-Create a list of the prospective employers and connect with mid-level employers from those companies.
+Create a list of prospective employers and connect with mid-level employers from those companies.

 Do Some Detecting Work